Listen to an Audio Feed of this Article.

 Fenyx Rising is a big departure from the Assassin’s Creed franchise, but after the success the studio had with Odyssey (one of the best games in the series) Ubisoft greenlit the move to create a bold new IP that is very different from what we have come to expect.

 But, it was a move that paid off, because Immortals Fenyx Rising is a blast to play.
 If I was to use one word to sum it up, that word would be FUN!.

-The gameplay is relaxing, it never gets very challenging but I wouldn’t call it easy either.
-It is enough to keep you thinking while you flow through the game at a nice pace.
-There is no tension, no annoying parts, no annoying characters or mechanics.
-It is just a really good video game to escape into.
+The gameplay is relaxing, while it never becomes overly challenging I wouldn’t call it easy either.
+There is enough to keep you on your feet as you flow through the game at a very nice pace.

-Where Fenyx Rising really stands out, is in the humour of its writing.
+Where Fenyx Rising really stands out is in the humour.
 Helped a great deal with excellent voice work that ensures the jokes land and the result is a game that is hilarious.

-It is narrated in a very clever way.
-It is essentially Prometheus telling Zeus the story of Fenyx, but as this is a pair of bickering old men, with a lot of history between them, it isn’t your normal tale.
+Narrated in a very clever way that essentially has Prometheus telling Zeus the story of Fenyx.
+But with the added element of this pair being a bunch of bickering old men, with a lot of history between them.

-The devs had a lot of fun with it.
-The two interrupt each other, mock each other, poke fun, break the fourth wall, and alter the story as they go.
-One such example: At one point you jump into a hole and Zeus says “ah that’s it she died”.
+One such example, you jump into a hole and Zeus says “ah that’s it she died”.
 The game cuts to the end credits!
-After about a minute Prometheus interrupts, bring you back, and carries on.
+After about 30 seconds Prometheus interrupts, and bring you back, and carries on playing.